We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Before purchasing an Everlywell Metabolism Test, a person may wish to consider these possible benefits and downsides:

-Negative reviews say that Everlywell took up to several weeks to process tests.
-One customer reported that the company’s results differed significantly from results that they received from other labs.
+Negative reviews say that Everlywell took up to several weeks to process the tests.
+One customer notes that the company’s results differed significantly from the results that they had received from other labs.

-Several customers mentioned that a person can only contact Everlywell through an online form and cannot speak to a representative.
+Several customers mention that a person can only contact Everlywell through an online form and cannot speak with a representative.

 |Everlywell Metabolism Test||myLAB Box At Home Metabolism Test||Verisana Weight Hormone Check|

 • saliva sample

 |Results timeline||returned days after receiving the samples||returned 2–5 days after receiving the samples||returned 3 weeks after receiving the samples|